Ski Expert Credentials

 Usually at least once during the week we head over to the toboggan run at Mille 8, it’s not your average sledding experience!
 There’s 900m of twists and turns to speed around and also a tunnel with light display and sound system to add another dimension.
 It’s amazing fun and definitely worth trying at least once!

 Even if I’m not doing as much Après as I used to, I can tell you that Arc 1800 has a great après and nightlife scene.
-Some things never change since I started going to Les Arcs, Chez Boubou on the main square in Le Charvet is still the perfect place for happy hours, sports events and soaking up the sun on the terrace or later on with live DJs.
+Some things haven't change since I started going to Les Arcs, Chez Boubou on the main square in Le Charvet is still the perfect place for happy hours, sports events and soaking up the sun on the terrace or later on with live DJs.
 On the other side of the village, in Les Villards you’ll find the Red Hot Saloon which has the perfect terrace for sunny days and a party atmosphere later on in the night with live music.
 Arc 1800 has more on offer than the other villages but it doesn’t mean you won’t find anything elsewhere, 2000 has an Ice bar and some great restaurants and bars too, there’s some good options in Le Village 1950 which is easily accessible with the gondola opened until 11pm, Peisey Vallandry has its own popular après destination too called Bar Mont-Blanc which is convenient if you’re staying in L’Oree des Cimes and L’Oree des Neiges or if you just fancy venturing a bit further.

 Where to stay